 The amount of tax you owe in a given year is based on your earnings for that year.
 That might seem like an obvious point, but many people are unaware of how the household income tax brackets work.
 Not only do you owe more gross taxes as you earn more, but you are also paying a higher percentage of your earnings.

-Social Security Issues
+Social Security recipients

 For those over 65, Social Security payments are going to come into play when determining whether it will be necessary to file.
 In general terms, those receiving Social Security are treated like anyone else who earns income during the tax year.
 Where it can get complicated is when you have to consider Social Security income in addition to other income sources.